 Leftovers are delicious!
 Store in an airtight container in the fridge for up to 4-5 days.
 Reheat in a saucepan on the stovetop or in the microwave.

 Can You Freeze BBQ Meatballs?

-These cranberry meatballs freeze beautifully.
+These meatballs freeze beautifully.
 Store them in an airtight container for up to 6 months.
 To use, thaw in the fridge overnight and reheat on the stovetop until warmed through.
 If sauce seems thin, let simmer, uncovered and on low heat, until sauce is reduced and thick.

 Recipe Notes and Tips

 - If you make these BBQ meatballs in the crockpot using frozen, you may end up with a little extra liquid in the sauce.
-If the sauce is too thin, make a cornstarch slurry with 1 tablespoon cornstarch and 2 tablespoons of water, and stir it in.
+If the sauce is too thin, make a cornstarch slurry with 1 tablespoon of cornstarch and 2 tablespoons of water, and stir it in.
 Cover and let cook for 30 minutes.

 - Make sure you are using whole cranberry sauce and not the jellied kind which will just melt and make your sauce too thin.
 Homemade cranberry sauce works too.

 - Choose your favorite BBQ sauce.
 I recommend a nice, spicy sauce but any style/flavor will work.